tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * [connecting_neurons.ipynb](Activities/05-Evr_Colab/Solved/connecting_neurons.ipynb)

-In this activity, students will learn how to create and share Jupyter notebooks on Google Colaboratory (aka Colab), a cloud platform oriented toward machine learning.
+In this activity, students will learn how to create and share Jupyter Notebooks on Google Colaboratory (aka Colab), a cloud platform oriented toward machine learning.

-Explain to students that Colaboratory is a Google-sponsored environment for running Jupyter notebooks on the Cloud.
+Explain to students that Colaboratory is a Google-sponsored environment for running Jupyter Notebooks on the Cloud.
 It is specifically tailored for running and sharing deep learning experiments.
-Colab notebooks have access to specialized computing architectures such as Google's self-developed Tensor Processing Units (TPUs) in addition to general-purpose memory and RAM.
+Colab Notebooks have access to specialized computing architectures such as Google's self-developed Tensor Processing Units (TPUs) in addition to general-purpose memory and RAM.
 TPUs designed specifically by Google to train and run TensorFlow models.

 [Open this three minutes introductory video](https://youtu.be/inN8seMm7UI) and reproduce it in the class.
 After playing the video, highlight the following:

 * Colab allows us to do machine learning on the web using Google Cloud resources.

-* We can use this environment to create Jupyter notebooks just as we would on our local computers.
+* We can use this environment to create Jupyter Notebooks just as we would on our local computers.

-* Colab makes it easy to share projects and results with potential employers, and you can save notebooks right to your Google drive.
+* Colab makes it easy to share projects and results with potential employers, and you can save Notebooks right to your Google Drive.

 * More importantly, you get access to cloud computing resources, including RAM, memory, and Google's proprietary hardware solution for deep learning - Tensor Processor Units (TPUs).